l2brb/Sp3llsWizard/README.md

 ```bash
 bisimulation.py
 ```
+This script:

+- Loads the WF net.
+- Constructs its Reachability Graph.
+- Converts it to an FSA suitable for bisimulation comparison.

 *Specification FSA*
-To generate the Specification FSA from DECLARE constraints, execute MINERful:
+To generate the Specification FSA from DECLARE constraints, execute the `MINERfulSimplifier` module included in [MINERful](https://github.com/cdc08x/MINERful/):

 ```bash
 ./run-MINERfulSimplifier -iSF ${INPUT_MODEL} -iSE json -autoDOT ${OUTPUT_PATH}
 ```